-Broker Eric Musch, owner of Equity & Trust real estate company, wants to help Sheriff Bob Johnson keep low crime rates in Santa Rosa.
-So Musch is sponsoring a weekly Crime Stoppers campaign through South Santa Rosa News.
+Ed Carpenter, owner of Carpenter Insurance, wants to help Sheriff Bob Johnson keep low crime rates in Santa Rosa.
+So Carpenter is sponsoring a weekly Crime Stoppers campaign through South Santa Rosa News.

 “To be successful in preventing crime, the Santa Rosa Sheriff’s Office needs the cooperation of the citizenry.
 This is a prime example of a great community leader stepping forward to help his county.
-We as an agency applaud Eric for coming up with such a wonderful way to assist us in getting criminals off the streets of Santa Rosa County.”
+We as an agency applaud Eric for coming up with such a wonderful way to assist us in getting criminals off the streets of Santa Rosa County,” Johnson said.

 Basically, it’s a three-part approach, Crime Stoppers relies on cooperation between the police, the media and the general community to provide a flow of information about crime and criminals, per the group’s website.